TheRandomItself/persistent-clientside-xss/README.md

 # Exploit crawler
 located in exploit_filter folder.
-The exploit crawler takes all the exploit candidates in exploit_urls.txt and for each one checks wether its a successfull exploit or not.
+The attack scanner takes all the attack candidates in url_attacks.txt and for each one checks wether its a successfull exploit or not.
 In addition it creates a database which stores all exploits and for each one stores wether it worked or not(with the column is_exploit in the urls table).
 run the following command:

 ```
-python3 exploit_scanner.py --database test.db --exploits vulnerability_urls.txt  --debug
+python3 attack_scanner.py --database test.db --exploits url_attacks.txt  --debug
 ```
-Next, run the tainted chrome and exploit_extension.
+Next, run the tainted chrome and exploit_extension and wait until it finishes scanning all the attacks.

  # License
 This project is licensed under the terms of the AGPL3 license which you can find in ```LICENSE```.